raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 In this mode, there's no score-keeping, Power-ups, or timers.
 The goal is just to chill out, and have a good time creating HEXA matches at your own pace!

-To end the game, open the Slide menu and select "i'm done!" to wrap up.
+To end the game, open the Slide menu and select "I'm Done!" to wrap up.

 ## Daily Run